The distribution of Weierstrass points on a tropical curve: Weierstrass points

-\begin{eg}[Failure of $W_D$ to be finite] Consider the genus $3$ graph shown in Figure \ref{fig:w-degenerate}.
-Suppose $D$ is a degree $4$ divisor supported on one of the bridge edges as shown.
-(Note that $D \sim K$.)
-This divisor has rank $r \leq 2$, since we cannot move the chips in $D$ to lie on three distinct loops freely.
-However, for any point $x$, the reduced divisor $\reddiv{x}{D}$ has at least $3$ chips at $x$.
+\begin{eg}[Failure of $W(D)$ to be finite] Consider a graph consisting of a chain of three loops, shown in Figure \ref{fig:w-degenerate2} (left).
+Suppose $D=K$ is the canonical divisor.
+By Riemann--Roch, $D$ has rank $r = 2$.
+It is possible to move all 4 chips to lie on the middle loop, so any point in the middle loop has $\reddiv{x}{D} \geq 3x$.
+The Weierstrass locus $W(D)$ contains the middle loop, but not the two outer loops.

 \end{eg}